unixunion/strikebox/README.md

 Some public playbooks have been "fixed" due to syntax issues, hence the temporary creation of a playbooks dir.

-# Spec out a ETCD Cluster
+# Plays, and spec out a ETCD Cluster

 Gather the MAC addresses from your NODE instances, and ammend configs as follows...

 ## DHCP